Welcome To

 Brumation

-Aldabra and Sulcata tortoises are not a species of tortoise that hibernate over winter, however, they can go into something known as Brumation, during winter, which is a phase just shy of actual hibernation.
-Basically it means they are not as deeply asleep as those hibernating but they have still shut their body functions down to minimal levels to preserve energy, in Aldabra this is about 8 beats a minute.
-This usually happens when it is too cold or dismal for them to venture outside and they will just sit quietly in a deep doze throughout the day and they will not be eating much, if anything.
+Aldabra and Sulcata tortoises are not a species of tortoise that hibernate, however, they can go into something known as Brumation, during winter, which is a phase just shy of actual hibernation.
+Basically it means they are not as deeply asleep as those hibernating but they have still shut their body functions down to minimal levels to preserve energy, in Aldabra this is about 8 heart beats a minute.
+This usually happens when it is too cold or dismal for them to venture outside and they will just sit quietly in a deep doze, throughout the day, and they will not be eating much, if anything.
 However, hibernating and Brumating animals are still alive, and although their heart level will be much slower than usual, it will still be beating.

 Very important to note: